minorua/Qgis2threejs/docs/source/Tutorial.rst

 For appropriate visualization, you need to transform the DEM data to a projected CRS.
 QGIS can perform the CRS transformation on the fly.

-So, let's enable the On The Fly reprojection and change the map CRS to a projected CRS.
+So, let's enable the On The Fly CRS transformation and change the map CRS to a projected CRS.

 Click the |CRS icon| CRS status icon in the bottom-right corner of the window to open the project properties dialog.
 Activate the ``Enable 'on the fly' CRS